Krapar - Գրաբար - Classical Armenian

 Aorist Subjunctive

 Except for second person plural, the Aorist Subjunctive endings are based on -ից, which becomes -յց after an -ա-.
 In unstressed syllables, the -ի- drops.
-The second person plural ending is -ջիք for both singular an plural.
-Thus the Aorist Subjunctive forms are built on the aorist stems with following endings:
+The second person plural ending is -ջիք for both active and mediopassive.
+The forms are built on the aorist stems with following endings:

 Aorist Subjunctive